vitorm04/docs.pt-br/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 |5|

 ### <a name="microsoft-provider-specific"></a>Específico do provedor da Microsoft

- [As funções específicas do](../sqlclient-for-ef-functions.md) `SqlServer` provedor da Microsoft estão no namespace.
+ As [funções específicas do provedor da Microsoft](../sqlclient-for-ef-functions.md) estão no `SqlServer` namespace.

  Exemplo: